 - If you use a depilatory hair removal cream make sure the area you are about to manscape is clean and dry before applying the cream

 - Make sure you test whatever cream you decide on a small area first!
 This is just to make sure the stuff jives well with your skin.

 - If you somehow don’t get all the hairs that’s okay!
 It won’t kill you.
 Please wait a couple of days before using the cream again.

-- After that moisturize your skin after words with an aloe vera based moisturizer.
+- After that moisturize your skin afterward with an aloe vera based moisturizer.
 My personal favorite is Organic Aloe Vera Gel.
 It just really helps facilitate epidemic regeneration.
-It also helps to heal sun burns, acne, and even razor bumps!
+It also helps to heal sunburns, acne, and even razor bumps!
 The best part is it’s not expensive.